 Marty Kaiser is a Senior Fellow for the Democracy Fund and journalism consultant.
 He specializes in leadership, digital innovation, ethics, investigative reporting and editing.
 He was Editor/Sr. Vice President of the Milwaukee Journal Sentinel from 1997 to 2015.
 Under his leadership, the Journal Sentinel earned a national reputation for its journalism and digital innovation.
 Kaiser’s newsroom won three Pulitzer Prizes and was honored as a finalist six other times.
 In 2009, Editor & Publisher magazine named Kaiser Editor of the Year.
 He was president of the American Society of News Editors 2009-2010.
 In addition to the Journal Sentinel, he worked for the Baltimore Sun, Chicago Sun-Times and Florida newspapers in Sarasota and Clearwater.
 He earned his bachelors at The George Washington University and completed the Northwestern University Kellogg Graduate School of Management Executive Program.

 Jack W. Mitchell joined the School of Journalism & Mass Communication faculty in January 1998 after a 30-year career in public radio.
+He was the first employee of National Public Radio and the first producer of its seminal program “All Things Considered.”
+During his 21 years as head of Wisconsin Public Radio, he served 12 years on the NPR board, three as chairman.
 He is author of Listener Supported: The Culture and History of Public Radio in and Wisconsin on the Air: 100 Years of Public Broadcasting in the State that Invented It.
-In December 2009, Mitchell moved to emeritus status, but continues to teach courses, and serve on the boards of the Wisconsin Center for Journalism Ethics and the Wisconsin Center for Investigative Journalism.
+In December 2009, Mitchell moved to emeritus status.

 Working independently and with a national firm, Carol Toussaint has advised nonprofit organizations on public policy issues and fund development strategies.
 She has extensive experience working with corporate and community foundations as an executive director, consultant and volunteer.
 Her state government experience includes heading an executive branch agency, directing the Strategic Development Commission and leading an economic impact study of the nonprofits arts.
 Active in community organizations, Toussaint also operates a lecture business in Madison.
 The recipient of the Distinguished Alumna award from the School of Journalism and the Wisconsin Alumni Association Distinguished Alumni Award, Toussaint is one of the original board members of the Center for Journalism Ethics.